 - Nightmares.
 These nightmares are often a reliving of the traumatic experience.

 - Being intensely and severely frightened.

-- Using a lot of alcohol, medicines or drugs.
+- Using a lot of

 There is no simple test to make a diagnosis of PTSD.
 Yet there is a questionnaire that can be used to examine whether there may be PTSD.
 A psychologist can determine a possible diagnosis by means of a structured interview and a number of measuring instruments.